 Country Celebration Entertainment

 Live entertainment runs both days at the Country Celebration from around 10:30 in the morning until 4 o’clock in the afternoon.
-The schedule for the festival stage in 2017 was the following (and 2018 will be similar):
+The schedule for the festival stage in 2017 was the following.

 Saturday Entertainment (in 2017)

 - 10:30 am – Myrtle Sisters: a fun, family band of entertainers that are appropriate for all ages.

 - 11:20 am – The Blues Berries: a pair of young Blues musicians.

 - 12:10 pm – 5 on a String: a talented local group of Bluegrass musicians.